Home

 High Blood Pressure Herbs

-The first herbal remedy for high blood pressure has been used with good effect for years.
+Garlic, the original herbal remedy for high blood pressure, has been used with good effect for years.

 Garlic stimulates the digestion, acts as an expectorant (excellent with honey as a cough medicine) has a diuretic effect as well as lowering blood pressure.